THIS Roman Road Will Take You Places!

 A Definition that Hits the Bulls-eye

 The New Testament uses the Greek word amartano for sin.
 It means “I miss the mark”.
 It was a term also used in archery to describe any shot that didn’t hit the bulls-eye.
-The whole notion of sins is not so much connected to every individual act, but rather the impact of falling short, of failing to achieve perfection.
+The whole notion of sin’s penalty is not so much connected to every individual act, but rather the impact of falling short, of failing to achieve perfection.
 If you miss the mark, then you have sinned.
 Perfection equals sinless-ness.
 Anything less than perfection equals sin.

 In Romans 3:23, Paul says that “all have sinned, and come short of the glory of God.”
 Since nobody is perfect, then everybody is a sinner.
 Them.
 Me.
 You.
 We are all subject to sin, and yes, we all lie, cheat, disobey, disrespect, demand our own way, and do wrong.
-Here’s what Paul says about that in the first part of Romans 6:23: “For the wages of sin is death.”
+Remember what Paul says about that in the first part of Romans 6:23: “For the wages of sin is death.”

 So, what’s the big deal about sin?
 The presence of sin provides a certain payday, and its ultimate reward is always death.
 Isaiah uses graphic terms to describe it.
 He says your sins “are like scarlet”, and “red as crimson”.
 If you have ever killed a deer or butchered an animal, then these descriptions make sense.
 The blood price of sin is death, and Isaiah reminds us that sin is an ugly, messy, despicable business.
 When sin entered our world, death came with it as an inescapable consequence.
-(See “Adam and Eve”)
+(See “Adam and Eve”) Don’t forget that not only did Adam and Eve die, but so did the animals that clothed them, the plants that fed them.
+The bloody business of sin affected everything.

 Don’t Take Away My Fun!